Health and social care research governance

 Social care research is any project involving staff, carers and/or service users of social care services that are provided by a local authority (including any organisations providing services under contract on behalf of a local authority) or a prison health service.

-The contact person for University Sponsorship (IRAS) is Dr Jennifer Burr - Chair of ScHARR Ethics Committee email@example.com ext.
-20792
+The contact person for University Sponsorship (IRAS) is Dr Jennifer Burr:

-- registered on the Costing Tool as a Student Governance Project (details here)
+- be registered on the Costing Tool as a student governance project (details here)

 - be independently scientifically approved (funding confirmation, ISR Forms or PhD Confirmation)

-- independently ethically approved via the University's ethics review procedure or NHS Ethics
+- be independently ethically approved via the University's ethics review procedure or NHS Ethics

 Alternatively, if another organisation has agreed to be the research governance sponsor, you will need to provide evidence from them confirming this and register the project on the Costing Tool.

-Submit all necessary approvals to your Departmental Research Governance contact Molly Girvan/Rosie Lynch - firstname.lastname@example.org who will issue a Research Governance Sponsor Authorisation letter and authorise the project to commence.
+Submit all necessary approvals to your departmental research governance contacts, Molly Girvan or Rosie Lynch, at firstname.lastname@example.org.
+They will issue a research governance sponsor authorisation letter and authorise the project to commence.

-Once the health/social care research project has been officially authorised to start by the University of Sheffield, the following monitoring arrangements must be completed:
+Once the research project has been officially authorised to start by the University of Sheffield, the following monitoring arrangements must be completed.

 • Set up a site file

-If your project was ethically approved by an NHS Research Ethics Committee (REC) then within 90 days of the project's end (or within 15 days if the project is terminated early) you need to inform the REC of the project's end.
+If your project was ethically approved by an NHS Research Ethics Committee (REC) then you need to inform the REC of the project's end within 90 days of the project's end (or within 15 days if the project is terminated early).

-'These are research studies designed to answer specific questions about intervention(s) in human participants, whose purpose is to investigate the effectiveness of the intervention(s) & to assess clinical or physiological outcomes.'
+The University defines human-interventional studies as "research studies designed to answer specific questions about intervention(s) in human participants, whose purpose is to investigate the effectiveness of the intervention(s) and to assess clinical or physiological outcomes."